5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 3. **Stealth**: There's a low detection probability, both on platforms like Hugging Face and by the targeted organization.

-4. **Limited Defensive Tooling**: Compared to targeting repositories like npm or pypi, there's a lack of tools that complicate attacks, unlike the challenges presented by Synk, Artifactory, or Nexus in the context of traditional software dependencies.
+4. **Limited Defensive Tooling**: Compared to targeting repositories like npm or pypi, there's a lack of tools that complicate attacks, unlike the challenges presented by Snyk, Artifactory, or Nexus in the context of traditional software dependencies.

 5. **First Mover Advantage**: This attack vector is relatively uncharted territory, offering potential attackers a first-mover advantage.